SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-web-cast-project-game-components.markdown

 - xna-2d-tutorials
 ---

-### This section is pretty much as-is from the original Digipen webcast.&nbsp; View the [original video for the webcast here](http://startrooper2dxna.codeplex.com/releases/view/43706 "Original lesson three webcast and supporting documentation") on codeplex.
+### This section is pretty much as-is from the original Digipen webcast.
+View the [original video for the webcast here](http://startrooper2dxna.codeplex.com/releases/view/43706 "Original lesson three webcast and supporting documentation") on codeplex.

 * * *